 If you only have a limited amount of time to spend in the city, here are my top three recommendations.Read More

 Camden is an electric and colorful area to stay in.
 I was thrilled to find an affordable AirBnb here on my recent trip to London.
-Here are just a few of the places that recommend visiting if you are going to be visiting.Read More
+Here are just a few of the places that recommend visiting.Read More

 Marfa is on the Union Pacific railroad line out west a few hours from the Texas and Mexico border.
 This little town is a hidden gem in the middle-of-nowhere with fantastic contemporary art and gorgeous scenery in every direction as far as the eye can see.Read More